strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-back-end.md

 :::strapi v3/v4 comparison
 Strapi v3 defines plugin configurations in a `config` folder.

-In Strapi v4, the default configuration of a plugin is defined as an object found in the `config.js` file or in the `config/index.js` file, these are then called from the entry file (see [default plugin configuration documentation](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#configuration)).
+In Strapi v4, the default configuration of a plugin is defined as an object found in the `config.js` file or in the `config/index.js` file.
+These are then called from the entry file (see [default plugin configuration documentation](/developer-docs/latest/developer-resources/plugin-api-reference/server.md#configuration)).
 :::

 To handle default plugin configurations in Strapi v4 the recommended way: